clowa/clowa.dev/swa/src/pages/posts/home-assistant-host-ssh-access.md

 ---
 layout: '../../layouts/BlogPost.astro'
-title: 'Accessing Home Assistant Host via SSH'
+title: 'Accessing Home Assistant via SSH'
 draft: false
 pubDate: 2025-12-17
-description: 'A guide on how to access the Home Assistant host system using SSH for development purposes.'
+description: 'A guide on how to access the node of your Home Assistant system using SSH.'
 author: 'Clowa'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'